If you are looking for a great MIDI-over-USB pad controller for your beat making , then you need to look no further than the Akai MPD 226.

 Later in this Akai MPD 226 review, we will discuss how other competitor’s products compare to the MPD 226 USB pad controller.

 When you stop to look at this pad controller, you might be like me.
-I was amazed at the level of technology that this controller has.
+I was amazed at the level of technology that this controller has for such a small size and price tag.

-If you enjoy creating your beats and mixing music to create your spin on popular songs, then this is the pad controller for you.
+If you enjoy creating your beats and remixing anthems, or just straight up making great music, then this is the pad controller for you.

 The Overall Product